solana-labs/solana/book/src/implemented-proposals/durable-tx-nonces.md

 and enforces rent-exemption by preventing the account's balance from falling below the rent-exempt minimum.
 An exception to this check is if the final balance would be zero lamports, which makes the account eligible for deletion.
-This account closure detail has an additional requirement that the stored nonce value be advanceable as per `NonceAdvance`.
+This account closure detail has an additional requirement that the stored nonce value must not match the cluster's most recent blockhash, as per `NonceAdvance`.

 The account's [nonce authority](../offline-signing/durable-nonce.md#nonce-authority) can be changed using the `NonceAuthorize` instruction.
 It takes one parameter, the `Pubkey` of the new authority.
-Executing this instruction grants full control over the account and it's balance to the new authority.
+Executing this instruction grants full control over the account and its balance to the new authority.

 {% hint style="info" %}
 `NonceAdvance`, `NonceWithdraw` and `NonceAuthorize` all require the current